 Its effective, but you will need to add quite a bit to get true white, especially if you are using a darker yellow brand butter (another reason why Lurpak butter is awesome by the way).

 The problem with adding so much Titanium Dioxide, especially in liquid form, is that it messes with your consistency, and can add a pretty odd taste in large quantities.

-Option three (and my favourite), is a combination of both.
+Option three is a combination of both.

 Other options for perfectly white finishes, without using fondant, include making a “Decorator’s Buttercream” of shortening and icing sugar.
 On the plus side, it’s perfectly white, on the downside, it has either a bad taste, or no taste, unless you add flavouring (which would need to be clear, otherwise you just wasted your time!)

 The other option is a final coat Decorator’s Buttercream, OVER Basic Buttercream, which gives you a perfectly white finish, over delicious Buttercream.
 Win win!

 In Living Colour